 - Keep your core tight throughout the movement.

-You can also try other variations of resistance band pushups, such as close-grip and incline pushups.
+You can also try different banded pushup variations, such as close-grip and incline pushups, to train your chest.

 3. Resistance Band Floor Press

-Here are steps to perform floor press with a band:
+Steps to perform the floor press with a band:

 - Lie on the mat on your back and wrap the resistance band below and across your back.

-- Grab the handles firmly and hold your hands at your chest level with your palms facing forward.
+- Grab the handles firmly and hold your hands at your chest level.

-- Brace your abdominal muscles, inhale, and slowly press the band toward the ceiling until your arms are straight and directly over your chest.
+- Brace your abdominal muscles, inhale, and slowly press the band upward until your arms are straight and directly over your chest.

 4. Standing Single-arm Chest Press

-- Attach the band behind you at an appropriate height.
+- Attach the band behind you at a proper height.

 - Grab the handle in your right hand with your palm facing down.

-- Bring your right foot back to stand in the split squat stance.
+- Bring your right foot back to stand in the split stance.

 6. Resistance Band Standing Incline Press

-To build brawny pecs, you need to hit all three chest muscles, such as the upper, middle, and lower.
-Although all flat presses work on the entire chest, the incline resistance band press helps work specifically on the upper portion of the pectoralis major and adds definition to your overall chest muscles.
+The incline resistance band press trains specifically the upper portion of the pectoralis major and adds definition to your overall chest muscles.

 - Stand in the split stance with your feet 12 to 18 inches apart.